 Ulster began to get on top for the remainder of the half but poor handling, some scrappy lineouts, and, of course, the Connacht defence, kept them at bay until the break.

 Cue yet another downpour at half time; but it seemed to wash away some of Ulster’s sloppiness and as we switched to bright sunlight shortly after the restart so did the visitors play also brighten.

 Half time replacement Vikki Irwin certainly shone, directing Ulster’s operations with military precision as she kept the home side pinned in their own half for the remainder of the game, sending in her troops, to the left, to the right and up the middle, almost at will.

 Brittany Hogan was the first to cross after a powerful run through the centre and with Mullin converting Ulster looked fairly comfortable at 5 – 17.

 However the lead looked unassailable when Jones barged over for her second after an excellent break by Irwin was stopped just short of the line.
 Two tries in two minutes the game was over with Ulster now leading 5 – 22.

-Ulster Women U18: Ciara Browne, Kelly McCormill, Leah McGoldrick, Brittany Hogan, Ellie Ingram, Lisa Mullen, Carla Rafferty, Emma Kearney, Sara Whitely, Neve Jones, Caolinn McCormack, Natalie Kinghan, Keelin Brady, Claire Boles, Storm Cobain.
-Replacements: Megan Brodie, Grace Shrestha, Tammy Millar, Katie Hetherington, Ellie Rix, Vicky Irwin, Lucinda Kinghan, Doloras Hughes.
+Ulster U18: Ciara Browne, Kelly McCormill, Leah McGoldrick, Brittany Hogan, Ellie Ingram, Lisa Mullen, Carla Rafferty, Emma Kearney, Sara Whitley, Neve Jones, Caolinn McCormack, Natalie Kingham, Keelin Brady, Claire Boles, Storm Cobain.
+Replacements: Megan Brodie, Grace Shrestha, Tammy Millar, Katie Hetherington, Ellie Rix, Vicky Irwin, Lucinda Kingham, Delores Hughes.
 (Kate Aughey – travelling sub).